Loop group methods for the non-abelian Hodge correspondence on a 4-punctured sphere: Preliminaries

 Let $(A_1,B_1)$ satisfy $0=\bar\partial B+ DA$ and let $(A_2,B_2)=(\bar\partial\xi,D\xi)$ be a tangent vector that is also tangent to the gauge orbit.
 Then,

-Therefore, $O^\lambda$ is well-defined on the quotient space (the moduli space of $\lambda$-connections).
-By construction the form is closed and of type $(2,0)$ as required for a holomorphic symplectic form. \end{proof}
+Therefore, $\Omega^\lambda$ is well-defined on the quotient space (the moduli space of $\lambda$-connections). \end{proof}

-The Goldmann symplectic form in fact coincides (up to scaling) with the twisted holomorphic symplectic form \eqref{deftwistedOmega2} on the twistor space $\mathcal P = \mathcal M_{SD} \times \C P^1$ of the moduli space of self-duality solutions, also compare with \cite[Equation (4.10)]{GMN}.
+The Goldman symplectic form in fact coincides (up to scaling) with the twisted holomorphic symplectic form \eqref{deftwistedOmega2} on the twistor space $\mathcal P = \mathcal M_{SD} \times \C P^1$ of the moduli space of self-duality solutions, also compare with \cite[Equation (4.10)]{GMN}.